lambdaloop/anipose/docs/start_2d.md

 Anipose tries to follow the organization that people tend to come to naturally for organizing behavioral videos, with one key modification.

-The modification is that the *final folder* should be `videos-raw` (the name may be configurable, but it should be the same for each folder).
+The modification is that the *final folder* should be `videos-raw`.
 This allows Anipose to know these are the input videos, and to create further folders with the processed data (e.g. `pose-2d`, `pose-2d-filtered`, `videos-labeled`).

 Here is the general layout of files for videos for 2D tracking